jdyver/cd-demo/README.md

 A scale and continuous delivery demo using Jenkins on DC/OS.
 - Now updated to work with the latest DC/OS (1.12), Mesosphere Github repo access and Docker credentials

-## What Are We Showing
+## What We Are Showing
 ### Exercise 1.
 Manual Setup of Jenkins Configuration for an Automated CI/CD Workflow
 - Git push, then automated Jenkins Git build,  pull to Dockerhub and deployed app into DCOS.
-- Shows the DCOS open source Jenkins is functional and that DCOS can manage the automated resource handling for Continuous Integration and Continuous Deployment.
+- Shows the DCOS open source Jenkins is functional and that DCOS can manage the automated resource handling in literally showing Continuous Integration and Continuous Deployment.

 ![DCOS Deployed Jenkins to CICD](https://github.com/jdyver/cd-demo-jd/blob/master/img/CD-Intro.png)